-The second step of the models comparison strategy consists in testing the adequacy of the RMUAM to focus on how much of the variation in the interaction structure is explained by the model.
-This model comparison is carried out by modelling only the six variables that have passed the first test, that is, the variables presenting a uni-dimensional structure of the assessor-by-product matrix (green odour, yellow appearance, and boiled milk, sweet, bitter and sourness flavour).
+The second step of the models comparison strategy consists in testing the adequacy of the restricted multivariate assessor model to focus on how much of the variation in the interaction structure is explained by the model.
+This model comparison is done by modelling only the six variables that have passed the first test, i.e. the variables presenting a uni-dimensional structure of the assessor-by-product matrix (green odor, yellow appearance, and boiled milk, sweet, bitter and sourness flavor).

-At this point, the RMUAM 6 is computed for each combination of components in the two separated PCA models.
-Note that the testing of the one-component RMUAM 7 will be part of this when the one-component structure for the two separated PCA models is taken into account.
+At this point the RMUAM (6) is computed for each combination of components in the two separated PCA models.
+Note that, the testing of the one-component RMUAM (7) will be part of this when the one-component structure for the two separated PCA models is taken into account.

-Results in Table I show how the best model is the one with two T1 components in the product structure and two components in the scaling structure because it explains more variability (61.8%), while it seems that beyond the third dimension, the increase is modest.
-Here, the explained variance is computed with respect to the total variability of data with the main effect of the assessors removed.
-As the algorithm behind the model does not provide a global fit but just refit the scalings taking the product structure fixed throughout, the explained variances in the table increase as the number of components in the scaling structure increases but could decrease when the number of components in the product structure increases.
-A RMUAM solution with two components in the product structure and two components in the scaling describes 98.5% of the product variation (Table I, third column), 76.4% of the scaling variation (Table I, third row) and 61.8% of the total variation (Table I, second column).
-The product variation corresponds to the explained variance in the two PC components of the product information, that is, the PCA on the averaged assessors corrected data (Table I, third column).
-The scaling variation corresponds to the explained variance in the two PC components of the scaling information estimated by the RMUAM (Table I, last row).
-The total variation corresponds to the variation explained by the RMUAM relative to the total variance, that is, the total variance of the full cube of assessor-corrected values.
-This solution explains almost Q4 the same variation (69.2%) as the full model with (5, 8) components, respectively.
+Results in Table I show how the best model is the one with two components in the product structure and two components in the scaling structure since it explains more variability (61.8%), while it seems that beyond the third dimension the increase is modest.
+Here the explained variance is computed with respect to the total variability of data with the main effect of the assessors removed.
+Since the algorithm behind the model does not provide a global fit but just refit the scalings taking the product structure fixed throughout, the explained variances in the table increase as the number of components in the scaling structure increases but could decrease when the number of components in the product structure and 2 components in the scaling describes 98.5% of the product variation (Table I third column), 76.4% of the scaling variation (Table I third raw) and 61.8% of the total variation (Table I third raw).

+second column).
+The product variation corresponds to the explained variance in the two PC-component of the product information, i.e. the PCA on the averaged assessors corrected data (Table I third column).
+The scaling variation corresponds to the explained variance in the two PC-component of the scaling information estimated by the RMUAM (Table I last row).
+The total variation corresponds to the variation explained by the RMUAM relative to the total variance, i.e. the total variance of the full cube of assessor corrected values.
+This solution explains almost the same variation (69.2%) as the full model with (5, 8) components, respectively.
 This underlines the advantage of the RMUAM in explaining a major part of the information by using a reduced number of components.
-The RMUAM fit can also be compared with the situation where only the average product configuration is used as the model for all the assessors.
-Results in Table I highlight the good performance of the RMUAM because the explained variances of all its possible combinations of the two dimension are always higher than those obtained by considering only the average product configuration (Table I, last column).
+The RMUAM fit can also be compared to the situation where only the average product configuration is used as the model for all the assessors.
+Results in Table I highlights the good performance of the RMUAM since the explained variances of all its possible combinations of the two dimension are always higher than those obtained by considering only the average product configuration (Table I last column).